 The Australian Writers’ Centre runs a monthly #FuriousFiction short story competition.
-I submitted my first entry to #FuriousFiction on the first weekend of our COVID-19 lockdown and ever since have taken up the monthly challenge.
+I submitted my first entry to #FuriousFiction on the first weekend of our COVID-19 lockdown and have taken up the monthly challenge ever since.
 So I was interested to see a bonus 23-word fiction story challenge.

 I’ve dabbled with microfiction, also known as flash fiction, some of which I’ve published on Tall And True.
 And I submitted an entry to an earlier 29-word challenge run by the Writers’ Centre (also on Tall And True), We Need to Talk.
 And I’ve reviewed a collection of microfiction for Writing NSW, Loopholes by Susan McCreery.